-Fall and healthy eating combined, these Pumpkin Chocolate Chip Protein Muffins are packed with protein, are low carb, and less than 120 calories.
+These Pumpkin Chocolate Chip Protein Muffins are made in a blender and are high protein & low carb, gluten free, and less than 120 calories.

 It’s officially starting to feel like fall here in Austin!
-Well okay, it did.
-But now it is back up in the 90s again.
-Hopefully it won’t be too hot for too long.
+Wahoo!!
 I love how the mornings are cooler when you wake up.
-It feels so refreshing to get up and not be instantly sweating.
-Don’t get me wrong, I don’t want it to get cold, but a break from the summer heat is nice.
+It feels so refreshing to get up and not be instantly sweating when you walk outside.
+Don’t get me wrong, I don’t want it to get too cold, but a break from the summer heat is nice.

 - 1 cup pure pumpkin puree (244 grams)